How To Ship Floating Dry Docks

 • Port Fees: Includes docking fees, pilotage, tugboat services, and other port-related charges at both origin and destination ports.

-• Insurance: Comprehensive cargo insurance covering potential damage, loss, and liability.
+• Insurance: Cargo insurance covering potential damage, loss, and liability.

 • Permits: Costs associated with obtaining necessary permits and approvals from relevant authorities.

-• Labor: Costs for riggers, heavy-lift operators, crew, and other personnel involved in loading, unloading, and transit.
+• Labour: Costs for riggers, heavy-lift operators, crew, and other personnel involved in loading, unloading, and transit.

 • Contingencies: A buffer for unforeseen expenses and potential delays.